 Challenges to Self-Esteem in the Age of Social Media

 Research has shown that the pressures on our self-esteem have increased substantially in the digital age with the rise of social media.
-These days, social media (especially display-centric platforms like Instagram) can shine a spotlight on weak spots in our self-esteem and make us doubt if we are (or will ever be) “enough.”
+These days, social media (especially display-centric platforms like Instagram) can shine a spotlight on weak spots in how we feel about ourselves and make us doubt if we are (or will ever be) “enough”.
 How many times has seeing a social media post about someone’s size zero waistline, recent award/promotion or latest extravagant holiday in an exotic locale left us long in the face?

 In fact, as a Manhattan psychiatrist, I have frequently advised patients to take a break from Facebook, Twitter and Instagram when they are (re)building self-esteem or practicing not comparing themselves to others.
 It’s hard to do, since the process of self-comparison can feel like an obsession or an addiction.
 That’s not to say that social media is inherently bad.
-However, if we feel ourselves developing obsessions or addictions to social media that adversely affect our self-esteem, there is all the more reason to push oneself outside one’s comfort zone and into a temporary (or even permanent) social media-free existence.
+However, if we feel ourselves developing obsessions or addictions to social media that adversely affect our self-esteem, there is all the more reason to push oneself outside one’s comfort zone.
+This could mean a temporary (or even permanent) social media-free existence.

 How to Cultivate Healthy Self-Esteem